whizzer0/jingle-spies/README.md

 # jingle-spies
-A CS project that isn't actually useful.
+A Computer Science project to create a film recommendation system.